How To See the Iceland Northern Lights 2023 Guide

 The short answer is no.

 As said above, it’s mainly down to luck as to whether you see the lights or not.
 The longer you stay in Iceland, the better chance you have of seeing them.
-That being said, you can track the Iceland aurora forecast and cloud cover forecast which is quite a big help, (plus there are some great articles to help you find the Northern Lights).

 The Iceland Northern Lights forecast is only worth looking at a couple of days in advance.
 This is fine if you hired a car as you’ll have the flexibility to choose when you go out.
 It’s not so useful if you’ve booked your tour well in advance.